 Performance:

-As is mentioned above, food processors have many different functions that choppers do not.
+As mentioned above, food processors have many different functions that choppers do not.
 Processors come with different attachments that you can use to grate cheese, slice vegetables, grind nuts, and even knead bread dough with speed and ease.

 Not only that, but the regular blades on a food processor can also chop large quantities of food with alarming speed and efficiency as well as crushing ice fine, making pie crust, making smooth purees, and making dressings and aioli.
 Another big bonus of food processors is that the lid and feeding tube allows you to pour the liquid into the base while it is running.